jueyang/call-me-maybe/README.md

 > - Any error messages you got
 > - What you’ve tried already, and what happened

----
+### Use markdown to format your text

-**Note:** If you already know markdown, format the text in your issues to your heart's content.
-Otherwise, you should learn it.
-Consult the `Markdown supported` document (you can find it on top of the text window,) which opens in a new tab, and learn how to say things like *I really want to emphasize this* or **I really want to bolden that**.
-If you structure your thoughts with markdown I'll get you a coffee or something.
+If you already know markdown, format the text in your issues to your heart's content.
+Otherwise, **you should learn it.** Consult the [Markdown supported](https://guides.github.com/features/mastering-markdown/) document (which you can also find on top of the text window when you open a new issue.)

+Learn to say things like *I really want to emphasize this*, **I really want to bolden that**, or lists:

+- hello
+- hi
+- aloha

+If you structure your thoughts with markdown (and/or including an image like the one above) I'll get you a coffee or something.
 Seriously.

+### Personal matter?

-If you have a truly personal matter, leave me an email in the issue, and I'll get back to you by inviting you to a [Slack](https://slack.com/) room where we can chat one-on-one.
+If you have a truly personal matter, such as a discussion on the philosophy of life, leave me an email in the issue.
+I'll get back to you by inviting you to a [Slack](https://slack.com/) room where we can chat one-on-one.